 After the MRI scan and outside of the MRI scanner (magnet) room, you can turn therapy back on using your patient programmer, or the doctor who manages your DBS can do it.

 *Medtronic DBS systems are MR Conditional which means they are safe for MRI scans only under certain conditions.
 If the conditions are not met, the MRI could cause tissue heating especially at the implanted lead(s) in the brain which may result in serious and permanent injury or death.
 Before having an MRI, always talk with the doctor who manages your DBS to determine your eligibility and discuss potential benefits and risks of MRI.
-For further information, please call Medtronic at 1-800-328-0810.
+For further information, please call the Medtronic DBS Helpline on +44 (0) 1923 205101.

 Falowski S, Safriel Y, Ryan M, Hargens L. The need for magnetic resonance (MR) imaging in the United States (US) deep brain stimulation (DBS) population.
 Presented at: 18th Annual North American Neuromodulation Society Conference; December 11-14, 2014; Las Vegas, NV.
 Erratum: FDA first approved MR Conditional instructions for use (head scans only) for Medtronic DBS Therapy 14 years ago (approved January 14, 2002).